 Immersive technologies enrich the way we interact in the social, professional, and personal spheres of our lives while offering daring and unique solutions for wicked problems.
 Celebrate the exciting evolution of AR, VR, and MR, and connect the dots between past, present, and future advancements in the Immersive Pavilion.

-The SIGGRAPH 2022 Immersive Pavilion gathers outstanding content in virtual reality, augmented reality, mixed reality, and beyond!
-This year’s in-person event is a place for contributors and participants to engage in critical discourse on the latest interactive breakthroughs.
+The SIGGRAPH 2023 Immersive Pavilion gathers outstanding content in virtual reality, augmented reality, mixed reality, and beyond!
+This year’s in-person event is a place for contributors and participants to engage in critical discourse on the latest interactive breakthroughs and support for hybrid environments.
 The Immersive Pavilion seeks submissions with these criteria in mind.
 First, experiential content is non-narrative based.
-This includes interactive techniques that solve pragmatic needs for productivity, development, and design challenges are encouraged.
+This includes interactive techniques that solve pragmatic needs for productivity, development, and design challenges — all of which are encouraged.
 But it also includes social experiences, games, and artistic expression.
 Second, the Immersive Pavilion is platform-agnostic and can include augmented, virtual, and mixed reality; interactive projection mapping; or multi-sensory installations, among others.

 SIGGRAPH recognizes that diverse contributions stem from academic, professional, and independent fronts, awarding Best in Show and publishing abstracts in the ACM Digital Library.

-Before you prepare a proposal, please carefully review these topics of interest for SIGGRAPH 2022’s Immersive Pavilion.
+Before you prepare a proposal, please carefully review these topics of interest for the SIGGRAPH 2023’ Immersive Pavilion.

-Virtual, augmented, and mixed reality in areas of gaming, art, productivity, communication, science, healthcare, and research.
+Virtual, augmented, and mixed reality in areas of gaming, art, education, productivity, communication, science, healthcare, and research.